Adigala

-Demographics

-As of 2012, the population of Hadigale has been estimated to be 60,702.
-The town's inhabitants belong to mainly Afro-Asiatic-speaking Somali, with the yonis Musa, saad Musa and Furlabe Issa Somali predominant.

 Water Pipeline

 The town is the base for the Chinese funded Ethiopia-Djibouti cross border potable water project.
 The water project is funded by the Exim bank of China and is constructed by Chinese company CGCOC.
 The project is expected to launch towards the end of 2017 and will supply groundwater to the Djibouti towns of Ali Sabieh, Dikhil, Arta and Djibouti City.